 - Document all of the expenses that your encounter due to the injuries you have suffered.
 This would include out of pocket expenses such as travel costs and also ongoing losses such as lost income due to missing work

 Once you have taken these steps, it is time to think about actually starting the claims process.
-You can contact our claims team, and one of our claim advisers will talk you through our new claims process.
+You can contact our claims team, and one of our advisors will talk you through our new claims process.
 As part of this process, you will have to go for an impartial medical examination to evaluate your injuries/illness.
 This will enable a solicitor to value your claim accurately.
 The solicitor will process the claim for you, and attempt to get you the most compensation possible.
 We are always available on the phone to keep you updated on the status of your claim.

 No Win No Fee Claims For Neglect By Whiston Hospital